EXPEDITION SKI ROUTE

 Hazel and Luke are both members of the Scottish Arctic Club and are extremely grateful to be supported by them for this expedition.
 The Club contains a group of enthusiasts with a common interest in the Arctic and was founded in 1970.

-The club wishes to encourage younger members, and in 1995 it set up an Expedition Fund to provide small grants to young people wishing to travel in the Arctic.
+The club wishes to encourage younger members, and in 1995 it set up an Expedition Fund to provide grants to young people wishing to travel in the Arctic.
 Hazel and Luke will be speaking about their expedition at the 2019 Annual Gathering and Supper.

 The Polar Academy